 Amalgam Fillings contain 50% mercury

 If you see metal fillings in your teeth, that means at some point you had a cavity that your dentist filled in with amalgam.
-Most dentists only use composite (white filling material) now.
+Most dentists only use metal free composite (white filling material) now.
 But it used to be very common to fill all teeth with amalgam, especially molar teeth.
 Now days people do not like to see silver in their mouths.
 And many people are concerned about the mercury in amalgam cavities being harmful to their health.

 Mercury in fillings should be removed safely